alliedmodders/ambuild/README.md

 Code is formatted using YAPF.
 If GitHub tells you there are style issues, you can use "yapf -r -i ." to fix them.
 You can get YAPF with pip ("pip install yapf").

+Bugfixes are welcome, including to older API versions.
+New features are only added to the newest API.

 AlliedModders developers can often be found in IRC (irc.gamesurge.net, #smdevs) if you have questions.

 # References